MARTIMM/gnome-native/README.md

 # Issues

 There are always some problems!
-If you find one please help by filing an issue at [my github project](https://github.com/MARTIMM/perl6-gnome-native/issues).
+If you find one please help by filing an issue at [my Gnome::Gtk3 github project][issues].

 # Attribution